 Here’s the last of our tricks to beautify your face: never forget to keep your skin hydrated.
 The best way is to use vegetable oils that aren’t harmful to your skin:

 - Rosehip oil or olive oil for dry skin.

 - Jojoba oil for combination skin.

 - Coconut oil mixed with aloe vera for oily skin.

-We can also make it a habit to take the peelings from fruits and vegetables and to wipe them over the skin of our face while we are cooking.
-Particularly we recommend using apples, cucumbers, zucchinis or avocados.
+You can also make a habit of taking fruit and vegetable peels and wiping them over your face while you cook.
+We especially recommend using apples, cucumbers, zucchinis, or avocados.